isomerpages/enterprisesg-sac-old/README.md

 | footer-row |
 ```

-Tables containing multiple lines (such as lists or paragraphs) require HTML syntax as Markdown tables do not have support for multiple lines.
+Table cells containing multiple lines (such as lists or paragraphs) require HTML syntax as Markdown tables do not have support for multiple lines.

-* Table with multiple lines (the `<br/>` HTML tag refers to a line break which essentially creates a new line) :
+* Table with multiple lines (the `<br/>` HTML tag refers to a line break which essentially creates a new line)
 ```
 | row-1/column-1 | row-1/column-2/line1<br/>row-1/column-2/line2<br/>row-1/column-2/line3 |
 | row-2/column-1 | row-2/column-2/line1<br/>row-2/column-2/line2 |
 ```

-* Table with lists (un-ordered lists in HTML open with `<ul>` and close with `</ul>`.
+* Table with lists require the {::nomarkdown} attribute tag so that any content within the {::nomarkdown}{:/} tags are interpreted as HTML syntax.
+Un-ordered lists in HTML open with `<ul>` and close with `</ul>`.
 Ordered lists in HTML open with `<ol>` and close with `</ol>`.
-Each item in the list opens with `<li>` and closes with `</li>`) :
+Each item in the list opens with `<li>` and closes with `</li>`.
 ```
 | row-1/column-1 | {::nomarkdown}<ul><li>item1</li><li>item2</li><li>item3</li></ul>{:/} |
 | row-2/column-1 | row-2/column-2/line1<br/>row-2/column-2/line2 |
 ```

 ### Customising a table
 Tables are styled according to the default isomerpages template.
-For certain customised tables, customisation names (or HTML classnames) are used in conjunction to style the tables, and are placed in front of the markdown table syntax {: .customised-table-name}, e.g.
+For certain customised tables, customisation names (or HTML classnames) {: .customised-table-name} are used in conjunction to style the tables, and are placed in front of the markdown table syntax

 ```
 {: .no-border}